kwakutwumasi/Authentication-Server/totp-server/README.md

 To protect against device ID switching, an encrypted check value is stored in the database.
 This check value is verified each time the device is retrieved.
 If an attacker manages to gain access to the database and tries to switch their device ID with that of a target, they would need to generate and encrypt the check value.
 If the encryption key is stored securely, this will not be feasible.

 The same protection exists for aliases and administrator accounts.

+### Edge Servers

+This server is not meant to exposed to external untrusted networks (such as the internet).
+It is intended to be firewalled and accessed by edge servers, that in turn may be protected by web application firewalls for maximum security.
+The edge server has been implemented in this repository.

+### Direct Authentication

+Edge servers may connect to this server.
+The "device.connection" parameters of the configuration file provide details for the server port that edge servers may connect to.
+Once connected, the server may attempt to authenticate users by sending a request to the device directly.
+The details of edge server communication with the authentication device is covered by the edge server documentation.

 ### Setup and Configuration